topwire/topwire/README.md

 ## TODO

-* Implement turbo streams
-* Maybe optionally allow wrapping server response in turbo frame to not require changing the plugin itself
+* [x] Maybe optionally allow wrapping server response in turbo frame to not require changing the plugin itself
+* [ ] Implement other features of frames or make it possible to arbitrary ones
+* [ ] Add a way to address frames with the dynamically generated ids
+* [ ] Implement URI generation for addressing plugin rendering via URLs
+* [ ] Re-evaluate responsibilities of Frame and TopwireContext
+      (Frame is currently used to unserialize TopwireContext for URLs, Frame also used to represent a frame during rendering.
+Introduce a third entity?)
+* [ ] Evaluate routing enhancers for nice URLs and a clean way to add page arguments
+* [ ] Implement turbo streams